How To Add A Link Section To WordPress

 (Links widget)

-Link widget - configurable options
+Link widget settings

 (Link widget - configurable settings)

-Add multiple link widgets to your sidebar
+Add a number of link widgets to your sidebar

-(You can add multiple link widgets to your sidebar)
+(You can add multiple link widgets to your widget bars)

 Link widget settings - Select Link Category

-(Link widget settings – Select Link Category)
+(Link widget options – Select Link Category)

-You can sort links by Link title, Link rating, Link ID, or display links in Random order …
+You can sort links by Link rating, Link ID, Link title, or display links in Random order …

-(Link widget settings – Sort by options)
+Link widget settings - Sort by options

-Once you are done configuring the Links widget, click Save to update your settings.
-A links should now appear on your website …
+Once you are done configuring your links widget, click Save to update your settings.
+A link section should appear on your sidebar menu …

-An example of how links can be displayed on your site's sidebar
+An example of how links can be displayed on a sidebar

 (Links can be displayed on your site’s sidebar)